sanmue/ansible_workstation/README.md

   - check if script is executable first
     - make executable: `chmod +x install_SWandConf.sh`

+### Ansible Tags

+Some tasks have tags that are executed when they are called via an alias in the command line.
+The aliases are set via Ansible tasks (in ~/.bashrc and ~/.zshrc).
+The corresponding bash script is also provided via an Ansible task and called via the aliases (with tag as a parameter).

+Tags Overview:

+- 'always' (Special tag / reserved name): Gather Facts and Variables
+- 'nnnplugs': create / update 'nnn' plugins + xterm conf for nnn-preview-tui
+- 'shellrc': create / update shell conf (~/.bashrc, ~/.zshrc) + 'Starship' cross shell prompt + direnv
+- 'upnvm': create / update 'nvm' + 'node'
+- 'vimrc': create / update vim conf + plugins

+Example alias: alias upshellrc='${HOME}/.local/bin/ansible_update-by-tag.sh shellrc' Just write "upshellrc" in terminal to start the tagged tasks of the Ansible playpook.

 ## Known Issues

 ### Error Message in ansible playbook regarding Python/pip, NVM